check_mk disk monitoring for XFS is not good enough

 Most questions about check_mk sensor formatting should be resolved from https://mathias-kettner.de/checkmk_localchecks.html

 The idea is that check_mk will run this sensor on each dCache system, to start let's focus in the pools.
 You don't need full integration to start working on it; you can copy the script to a pool and start editing it and running it locally.
 Let me know if you have any further questions.

-#2 Updated by Natalia Ratnikova over 4 years ago
+#2 Updated by Natalia Ratnikova almost 6 years ago

 I noticed this ticket today, and i am confused:

 The title is about fixing bug in disk mounts monitoring.
 And the attached script for PIC is for checking dcache processes and ports.

 The mounts task has a high priority, and it is one month old.
 Is that something we need to fix urgently?
 Or you just want me to start work on improving monitoring in general, and learning how to write check_mk sensors?

 #3 Updated by Gerard Bernabeu Altayo almost 6 years ago